 Increasing Java memory allocation

-To change the value for a specific session, from the command prompt, issue the following command:
+To change the value for an specific session, from the command prompt, issue the

 This increases the JVM memory allocation to 1024 megabytes.
 The amount of memory which can be allocated is limited by available system memory and the operating system.